Sleuth

 Performance history in South Africa

-1970: Staged by Shirley Firth, Pieter Toerien and Basil Rubin at the newly refurbished Intimate Theatre in Johannesburg, directed by Warren Jenkins, starring visiting British actors Ralph Michael, Nicholas Amer, Stanley Rushton, Robin Mayfield and Liam McNulty.
+1970: Staged in the original by Shirley Firth, Pieter Toerien and Basil Rubin at the newly refurbished Intimate Theatre in Johannesburg, directed by Warren Jenkins, starring visiting British actors Ralph Michael, Nicholas Amer, Stanley Rushton, Robin Mayfield and Liam McNulty.
 Designed by British designer Terry Parsons, lighting designed by Warren Jenkins.

 1988: A revival of the play was presented by Pieter Toerien Productions in assocation with PACT, directed by Pierre van Pletzen opening 12 August 1988.
 Performed in the Baxter Theatre and the André Huguenet Theatre.
 The cast included Michael Atkinson, Michael Richard, William Taylor, Derrek Lister, Johan Joubert.
 Lighting by Jannie Swanepoel, set and costumes designed by Chris van den Berg.